Best Travel Insurance for Families

 World Nomads

-World Nomads is known for flexibility.
-Its Standard plan covers over 200 sports and outdoor activities, perfect for families traveling with active teens who want to zipline in Costa Rica, surf in Australia, or ski in Switzerland.
+World Nomads offers flexible coverage.
+Its Standard plan covers over 200 sports and outdoor activities for families traveling with active teens who want to zipline in Costa Rica, surf in Australia or ski in Switzerland.

-World Nomads prices per trip rather than per person for many activities, making it cost-effective for families with multiple teenagers.
-The insurer also covers adventure gear (surfboards, snowboards, scuba equipment) and other items standard travel policies often exclude.
+World Nomads charges per trip instead of per person for many activities, saving money for families with multiple teenagers.
+The insurer covers adventure gear like surfboards, snowboards and scuba equipment that standard travel policies exclude.

-Ideal for: Parents with older kids who join adventure or study programs abroad.
+Best for: Parents with older kids who join adventure or study programs abroad

 Company Image